Wong Kar-wai: Widespread recognition (1996–2000)

 While his reputation grew steadily throughout the early 1990s, Wong's international standing was "thoroughly consolidated" with the 1997 romantic drama Happy Together (1997).
-Its development was influenced by the handover of Hong Kong from Britain to China, which occurred that year.
-Wong was widely expected to address the event in his next film; instead, he avoided the pressure by choosing to shoot in Argentina.
-The issues of the handover were nevertheless important: knowing that homosexuals in Hong Kong faced uncertainty after 1997, Wong decided to focus on a relationship between two men.
+Its development was influenced by the handover of Hong Kong from Britain to China that year.
+Wong was widely expected to address the event in his next film; instead, he avoided the pressure by shooting in Argentina.
+The handover was nevertheless important: knowing that homosexuals in Hong Kong faced uncertainty after 1997, Wong focused on a relationship between two men.
 He was keen to present the relationship as ordinary and universal, as he felt Hong Kong's previous LGBT films had not.

 Happy Together tells the story of a couple (Tony Leung Chiu-wai and Leslie Cheung) who travel to Buenos Aires in an effort to save their relationship.
-Wong decided to change the structure and style from his previous films, as he felt he had become predictable.
-Teo, Brunette, and Jeremy Tambling all see Happy Together as a marked change from his earlier work: the story is more linear and understandable, there are only three characters (with no women at all), and while it still has Doyle's "exuberant" photography, it is more stylistically restrained.
-After a difficult production period – where a six-week shoot was dragged out to four months – the film was released in May 1997 to great critical acclaim.
-It competed for the Palme d'Or at the Cannes Film Festival, where Wong became Hong Kong's first winner of the Best Director Award (an achievement he downplayed: "it makes no difference, it’s just something you can put on an ad.")
+Its structure and style differ from Wong's previous films, as he felt he had become predictable.
+Teo, Brunette, and Jeremy Tambling all see Happy Together as a marked change from his earlier work: the story is more linear and understandable, there are only three characters (all men), and while it still has Doyle's "exuberant" photography, it is more stylistically restrained.
+After a difficult production period where a six-week shoot was dragged out to four months, the film was released in May 1997 to critical acclaim.
+It competed for the Palme d'Or at the Cannes Film Festival, where Wong became Hong Kong's first winner of the Best Director Award (an achievement he downplayed: "it makes no difference, it's just something you can put on an ad.")